GectorLavazza/MusicTheoryBot/README.md

 # MusicTheoryBot
 ## Creators
-Asynchronous Telegram bot by ***pavlen5kiy, BrArtemGit, Bebront***
+Asynchronous Telegram bot by ***pavlen5kiy***
 README by ***pavlen5kiy***

 ## Description
 ***MusicTheoryBot*** is a **Telegram bot** that was made to help musicians.
 It can build all *intervals*, lots of different *chords* and 6 *scales*!
 Everything goes with special audio; scales go with songs examples.
-Our bot also has great *exercising features*!
-Maybe practising with our bot will grant you with erfect pitch one day:)
+My bot also has great *exercising features*!
+Maybe practising with my bot will grant you with erfect pitch one day:)

 ## Features
 ### Intervals building